Top 50 Best Baseball Movies of All Time [2025]

 Average

-Set in Texas in the 1980s, this feel-good teen feature film tells the story of college athlete Jake Bradford, who moves into the communal house of his baseball team.
+Set in Texas during the 1980s, this uplifting teen film follows college athlete Jake Bradford as he moves into the vibrant, communal home shared by his baseball teammates.

 9